sudoroom/sudonation-box/README.md

 * One raspberry pi
 * One SD card for the raspberry pi
 * One USB magnetic stripe card reader (that acts like a keyboard)
-* Two rotary encoders (one of which must be pressable)
+* Two six-position rotary switches
-* One green button (built in light optional)
-* Two knobs for the rotary encoders
+* Two knobs for the rotary switches
+* One set of powered speakers (5v powered preferred)
+* Two buttons (built in light optional)
 * One box/case (laser cuttable design included, but any box works)

+Optional cash acceptor expansion:

+* One bill acceptor with pulse output
+* One Arduino Leonardo or equivalent